fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 4. Issue the command `./config`.

-5. Issue the command `make ` (You may need to run ‘sudo apt install make gcc’ before running this command successfully).
+5. Issue the command `make ` (You may need to run â€˜sudo apt install make gccâ€™ before running this command successfully).

 6. Run `make test` to check for possible errors.